olanrewaju-M-Yusuf/cyberdefender/Node-API.md

 .apply(chef.fromHexdump)
 .apply(chef.gunzip)
 .toString();
-// =>"So long and thanks for all the fish." //true
+// => "So long and thanks for all the fish."
 ```

 ### Interact with files from Node.js `fs` library